-There are in fact more than 70 beaches situated on Milos, though Kleftiko is placed perfectly away from local shops and amenities, making it an area of pure bliss away from the hustle and bustle of other parts of the island.
+There are more than 70 beaches situated on Milos, but laidback Kleftiko is placed perfectly away from local shops and amenities, making it an area of pure bliss away from the hustle and bustle of other parts of the island.

 We couldn’t compile a list of the best European beaches without adding in a UK entry!
 Found on the Isle of Harris, it is one of the largest beaches in Scotland and due to its remote location can often be enjoyed with peace and quiet aplenty.

-With a whopping three miles of sand, Woolacombe Beach in the southern UK county of Devon has regularly been voted one of the best these shores have to offer.
+With a whopping three miles of sand, Woolacombe Beach in the southern UK county of Devon has regularly been voted one of Britain’s best.
 The peak period in summer can get a little busy (but that’s just a sign of how good it is!), though if you want a quieter break, the winter months are still a great time to visit.

 Popular with holidaymakers due to its intriguing pink sandy beaches, Elafonissi Beach is a must-visit during your next Greek island adventure.
-It is situated in the southwest corner of Crete which is slightly less busy than others areas, giving you more room to relax and enjoy.
+It is situated in the southwest corner of Crete, offering a slightly more peaceful stretch of shore to sit back and relax upon.

-This quaint pebbled beach in Sardinia is tucked away neatly into the island coves, and only accessible by boat making it a beautifully secluded coastal setting.
-Popular with water sports enthusiasts, you’ll find scuba divers and the like enjoy the crystal clear blue waters.
+This quaint pebbled beach in Sardinia is tucked away neatly into the island coves, and is only accessible by boat making it a beautifully secluded coastal setting.
+Popular with watersports enthusiasts, you’ll find scuba divers and snorkellers enjoying the crystal clear blue waters.

 Have you visited any of these beaches before?
 Or do you have any other European beaches to add to the list?
 Let us know by tweeting @icelollyholiday!